onap/oom-platform-cert-service/docs/sections/introduction.rst

 In Frankfurt release AAF was enhanced by Certificate Management Protocol ver.
 2 (CMPv2) support.
 Such support is handled by new AAF's microservice called CertService.
 CertService provides certificates signed by external CMPv2 server - further on such certificates are called operators certificates.
 Operators certificates are meant to secure external ONAP traffic - traffic between network functions (xNFs) and ONAP.

+In Guilin release CertService was moved from AAF repository to OOM repository.

 Context View
 ------------